-When you travel (or just visiting the next town over), there are always good reasons to support your local producers.
+Whether you are traveling (or just visiting the next town over), there are always good reasons to support your local producers.

 WHY BUY LOCAL?